mduwalsh/sgcode/mlp2/README.md

  Parameters on which simulation are run can be configured in configuration file mlp.config

  Seed:    seed to initialize psuedorandom number generator
  Runs:    number of runs for each simulation
  T:       time period of simulation for each run
+ Lambda:  error (or precision) parameter to use QRE approach for selecting candidate strategy by commoner
  n:       number of commoners in a group
  G:       number of groups in a polity
  H:       number of polities in a system;
  b:       benefit per commoner
  B:       benefit per chief
- cx:     cost coefficient for commoners effort
+ cx:      cost coefficient for commoners effort x
- cy:     cost coeffficient for leaders effort
+ cy:      cost coeffficient for leaders effort y
- cz:     cost coefficient for chiefs effort
+ cz:      cost coefficient for chiefs effort z
+ cp:      cost coefficient for leaders' punishment monitoring effort p
+ cq:      cost coefficient for cheifs' punishment monitoring effort q
  L:       number of leaders with least efforts to be punished by chief in a group
  k:       punishment to commoner by leader
  K:       punishment to leader by chief
  delta:   punishment cost to leader for punishing commoner
- DELTA:  punishment cost to chief for punishing chief Theta_u:tax factor imposed by leader on commoner Theta_d:reward factor given by leader to commoner
+ DELTA:   punishment cost to chief for punishing chief Theta_ua:tax factor imposed by leader on commoner; Theta_u = Theta_ua/(n + Theta_ua) Theta_da:reward factor given by leader to commoner; Theta_d = Theta_da/(n + Theta_da)
- Eta_u:  tax factor imposed by chief on leader
+ Eta_ua:  tax factor imposed by chief on leader; Eta_u = Eta_ua/(G + Eta_ua)
- Eta_d:  reward factor given by chief to group
+ Eta_da:  reward factor given by chief to group; Eta_d = Eta_da/(G + Eta_da)
  Vop:     options - {1, 2, 3}; indicates set of probabilities of method to update commoner, leader and chief's strategies; for example, 1 indicates first set of options {...} in array Vc[][3], Vl[][3] and Vcf[][3] in mlp.c
  Rho:     probability that polity plays to us vs them game
  m:       probability of migration (probability of copying strategy from other group or polity)
  x0:      half effort parameter of commoners
  y0:      half effort parameter of leaders
  z0:      half effort parameter of chiefs
  Y0:      half strength equivalent of polity
  e:       efficiency of leader
  E:       efficiency of chief
  Sigma:   standard deviation of effort distribution (normal)
  Sigma_t: standard deviation of tax distribution (normal)